 National Autistic Society

-The National Autistic Society work to transform lives by providing support, information and practical advice to autistic adults and children in the UK, as well as their family members and carers.
+The National Autistic Society works to transform lives by providing support, information and advice to autistic adults and children in the UK.
+They also provide support and information for families and carers.

 Adults with Autism service - South West Yorkshire Partnership NHS Foundation Trust